meerapatelmd/HemOncExt/README.md

 ## Details
 ### Parameters
-When a Regimen and/or a Component is not represented in the HemOnc proper, the new concept is populated into the CONCEPT table in the hemonc_extension schema with the following parameters:  1.
-A temporary Concept Id.
+When a Regimen and/or a Component is not represented in the HemOnc proper, the new concept is populated into the CONCEPT table in the hemonc_extension schema with the following parameters:
+1. A temporary Concept Id
-    1. Concept Name following strict conventions.
+1. Concept Name following strict conventions
 1. `Drug` domain for new Components and the `Regimen` domain for new Regimens
-    1. `HemOnc Extension` as the Vocabulary Id.
+1. `HemOnc Extension` as the Vocabulary Id
-    1. `Component` concept class for new Component and `Regimen` concept class for new Regimen.
+1. `Component` concept class for new Component and `Regimen` concept class for new Regimen
 1. `Non-Standard` concept type
 1. Concept Code of 0
 1. Valid Start Date as System Date
 1. Valid End Date as 2099-12-31
 1. No Invalid Reason

 Once the new concept, called a new HemOnc Extension concept from this point onwards, is introduced into the HemOnc Extension CONCEPT table, the concept relationships in the Regimen-Component-Ingredient axis of the HemOnc proper ontology are introduced into the CONCEPT_RELATIONSHIP table in the hemonc_extension schema in accordance to the following scenarios:
 A. New HemOnc Extension Regimen: can be composed of entirely HemOnc proper Components or have at least one new HemOnc Extension Component